ericdrowell/ElGrapho/README.md

 * max number of WebGL contexts = 12 on my Mac.  that is 400M interactive data points.
 800M non interactive data points
 * can render 16M at a time, and then rasterize the result, and then render the next 16M
 * Ultimately the bottleneck is how much memory the array buffers take up.
 Can support over 100M
+* having a dedicated layer per shader program does not help with performance